Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson2.md

 #### Resolving errors

 All packages on npm are public and share the same namespace.
-The most common error will a name collision.
+The most common error will be a name collision.
 It might look like:

 ```
 npm ERR!
 403 Forbidden - PUT https://registry.npmjs.org/test-error - You do not have permission to publish "test-error".
 Are you logged in as the correct user?